-- PP may reduce the shock-absorbing features of the foot, potentially contributing to low back pain, although it may be protective against metatarsal stress fracture.
+- Pes planus may reduce the shock-absorbing features of the foot, potentially contributing to low back pain, although it may be protective against metatarsal stress fracture.

-The role of PP in these problems has not been proved.
+The role of pes planus in these problems has not been proved.

-Depending on the cause, PP can deteriorate, with loss of the longitudinal arch leading to collapse of the midfoot.
-With deterioration, a flexible PP can become rigid and/or painful.
+Depending on the cause, pes planus can deteriorate, with loss of the longitudinal arch leading to collapse of the midfoot.
+With deterioration, a flexible foot can become rigid and/or painful.
 This can cause significant difficulties with walking and may require surgery.